(Caption: Governor Deval Patrick announces $27.5 million…

 Welcome to Our Blog

 Massachusetts It’s All Here has been a familiar tag line to people seeking to find out more about Massachusetts –why it’s a great place to live, work, study, visit, invest in, start a business or grow a business.
 Yes, we know there is already an abundance of information on virtually anything you want to know about Massachusetts, and that’s the way we like it.
 Our blog, MassItsAllHere has a more specific purpose: to create an ongoing narrative about Massachusetts that reaches across multiple sectors and points of reference.
-By focusing on innovation, growing the economy, work-related matters, education, quality of life and the creative arts, we hope to arrive at the essence of Massachusetts.
+By focusing on innovation, growing the economy, jobs, education, quality of life and the creative arts, we hope to arrive at the essence of Massachusetts.
 We’ll enlist some guest bloggers to help us tell the story of Massachusetts, and we welcome your suggestions along the way! -The Commonwealth Marketing Office